 Since 1991, the Energy Breakthrough program has provided opportunities for students, teachers, parents and local industry to work together to design and construct a vehicle, a machine or innovation in technology that will represent an ‘energy breakthrough’.

-The Country Education Partnership initiated this exciting program in 1991, and formed a strong partnership to develop and build the program with the RACV and the Central Goldfields Shire Council (CGSC) that concluded in 2018.
-The CGSC and the Country Education Partnership are continuing to partner to deliver this program into the future.
+The Country Education Partnership initiated this exciting concept in 1991, and formed a strong partnership with the RACV and the Central Goldfield Shire Council (CGSC) to deliver the program over ensuing years.
+In 2018, the partnership changed, with CEP and the CGSC assuming joint-delivery of the program.

 The Energy Breakthrough isn’t just a once-a-year event.

-School groups work throughout the year to design, build and test pushcarts, pedal powered vehicles, hybrid vehicles or crafty machines within detailed specifications.
+School groups work throughout the year to design, build and test pushcarts, pedal-powered vehicles, hybrid vehicles, and crafty machines within detailed specifications.
 This requires a team effort and an across-the-curriculum approach.
-These groups then bring their vehicles and machines to Maryborough in the Central Goldfields Shire, Victoria for a huge celebration in which they can demonstrate and trial them in action.
+These groups then take their vehicles and machines to Maryborough, in Central Victoria, for a momentous Breakthrough Celebration, in which they each demonstrate and trial their creations.

 The event is similar to the Australian HPV Super Series in South Australia and the Technology Challenge in Maryborough, Queensland.

 - Provide an excellent technology project for students from Prep to VCE level;

 - Encourage young people to explore solutions to environmental and transport issues;